jameson-dev/SARoadCrashMap/README.md

 - **Zoom**: Use mouse wheel or +/- buttons
 - **Pan**: Click and drag the map
 - **Click markers**: View detailed crash information
-- **Switch base maps**: Toggle between Dark, Light, and Satellite views
+- **Switch base maps**: Toggle between 6 basemap styles:
+  - Dark, Light, Voyager, Street, Satellite, and Terrain
+- **Change marker colors**: Toggle between Severity, Crash Type, or Day/Night color coding

 ### 2. **Toggle Layers**
 In the control panel on the right, you can switch between: